dell/csm-docs/content/docs/installation/test/powerflex.md

     persistentVolumeClaimName: pvol0
 ```

-> *NOTE:* apiVersion in both betasnap yamls must match apiVersion in vxflexos-snapclass, if version in vxflexos-snapclass is v1, adjust apiVersion like so: `apiVersion: snapshot.storage.k8s.io/v1` in betasnap1.yaml and betasnap2.yaml
+> *NOTE:* apiVersion in both betasnap yamls must match apiVersion in your VolumeSnapshotClass, if version in VolumeSnapshotClass is v1, adjust apiVersion like so: `apiVersion: snapshot.storage.k8s.io/v1` in betasnap1.yaml and betasnap2.yaml

 **Results**